 When someone dies unexpectedly as above, the police may become involved.
 Often an ambulance officer is the first person on the scene of a death.
 They may try to call the deceased’s GP, but may also require police and the Coroner’s involvement.

-At this stage the police will contact the contracted funeral director to transport the deceased to the nearest hospital under the Coroner’s jurisdiction (for Tauranga and surrounding districts, this is Tauranga Hospital.
-However if a post-mortem is required, the deceased will be taken to either Rotorua or Waikato Hospital).
+At this stage the police will contact the contracted funeral director to transport the deceased to the nearest holding facility under the Coroner’s jurisdiction.
+However if a post-mortem is required, the deceased will be taken to either Rotorua or Waikato Hospital.
 The Coroner liaises between parties including police and the pathologist to establish the cause of death.
 Only after the Coroner has completed their paperwork is the body released to the family and funeral planning can begin.

 You are not obliged to use the funeral director who transported the deceased to the Coroner after death.
 If you would like Bay Cremation Care to be involved at this time, please contact us.